SamBouwer/any-docker/README.md

 # any-docker
-Dockerized all-in-one instance of an anytype node
+Community-maintained dockerized all-in-one instance of an anytype node.

-Aim: to provide a simple to use all-in-one docker image that runs a Anytype node and required infrastructure.
+Aim: provide a simple to use all-in-one docker image that runs a Anytype node and required infrastructure.

 Single docker image running: